gamemann/gamemann/README.md

 ## Introduction
 Hello!
-My name is Christian and I am a self-taught programmer willing to learn new things and improve where I can (if you see anything that can be improved on with my code, I encourage you to point it out and give suggestions on how to improve if possible!).
-I am mostly interested in network programming along with designing/developing firewalls and (D)DoS protection.
+My name is Christian.
+I am a self-taught programmer willing to learn new things and improve where I can (if you see anything that can be improved on with my code, I encourage you to point it out and give suggestions on how to improve if possible!).

-## Website
+## My Website/Portfolio/Blog
-I am developing my own company/website dedicated to future products I will release, my career, and my blog!
-It's still in development, but please feel free to check it out [here](https://deaconn.net/)!
-This will be acting as my portfolio.
+[Deaconn](https://deaconn.net/), a website I created, acts as my portfolio.
+I created the website from scratch using Python and using a CSS library named Bootstrap.

 ## My Main Projects (Present/Past)
 * [TMC (The Modding Community)](https://moddingcommunity.com/) - A new and exciting project aimed to put more spotlight and support on modding in video games via custom content creation, suggestions on how to improve the modding community, and more!